Tom Hughes (Australian politician)

-Thomas Eyre Forrest Hughes AO KC (born 26 November 1923) is an Australian former barrister and politician.
-A member of the Liberal Party, he served as Attorney-General in the Gorton Government from 1969 to 1971 and was a member of the House of Representatives from 1963 to 1972, representing the New South Wales seats of Parkes and Berowra.
-He is a former president of the New South Wales Bar Association and was one of Sydney's most prominent barristers for a number of decades.
-Hughes is the last surviving Liberal minister of the Gorton and McMahon Governments.
+Thomas Eyre Forrest Hughes AO KC (26 November 1923 – 28 November 2024) was an Australian barrister and politician.
+A member of the Liberal Party, he served as Attorney-General in the Gorton government from 1969 to 1971, and was a member of the House of Representatives from 1963 to 1972, representing the New South Wales seats of Parkes and Berowra.
+He was a president of the New South Wales Bar Association and was one of Sydney's most prominent barristers for a number of decades.
+Hughes was the last surviving Liberal minister of the Gorton and McMahon governments.

 Early life and education

 Hughes was born on 26 November 1923 in Rose Bay, New South Wales.
-He was the son of lawyer and aviator Geoffrey Forrest Hughes.
-His brother was the writer and critic Robert Hughes.
-His grandfather and great-uncle were members of the New South Wales Legislative Council.
-He was educated at Saint Ignatius' College, Riverview, and the University of Sydney, where he graduated in law.
-He enlisted in the Royal Australian Air Force in May 1942 and was discharged in February 1946.
-In 2005 he was awarded the French Légion d'honneur for his courage while flying planes in the Invasion of Normandy.
-He was called to the New South Wales bar in 1949, becoming a QC in 1962.
+He was one of four children born to lawyer and aviator Geoffrey Forrest Hughes and his wife Margaret Eyre Sealy (née Vidal).
+His brother was the writer and critic Robert Hughes, while his grandfather Thomas Hughes and great-uncle John Hughes were members of the New South Wales Legislative Council.

+Hughes was educated at Saint Ignatius' College, Riverview, and the University of Sydney, where he graduated in law.
+He enlisted in the Royal Australian Air Force in May 1942 and was trained as a pilot.
+In December 1943, he began a tour of operations with 10 Squadron RAAF as second pilot of a crew flying Short Sunderland flying boats, becoming a first pilot in his crew just prior to Invasion of Normandy, and then in January 1945 captain of his own Sunderland crew.
+He was discharged in February 1946.
+In 2005, he was awarded the French Légion d'honneur for his contribution to Operation Overlord.
+He was called to the New South Wales bar in 1949, becoming a Queen's Counsel (QC) in 1962.

 Hughes appeared in a number of high-profile defamation cases.
-In 1960 he successfully defended Australian Consolidated Press, its editor-in-chief David McNicoll, and political journalist Alan Reid against a suit brought by union secretary Charlie Oliver.
+In 1960, he successfully defended Australian Consolidated Press, its editor-in-chief David McNicoll, and political journalist Alan Reid against a suit brought by union secretary Charlie Oliver.
 In 1964 he represented author Hal Porter against The Mercury for publishing a bad review of his autobiography.

 Politics

-Hughes defeated the long-serving Labor member Les Haylen to unexpectedly win the seat of Parkes at the 1963 elections.
-He switched to the Division of Berowra at the 1969 federal election and was subsequently appointed Attorney-General in the Second Gorton Ministry.
+Hughes defeated the long-serving Labor member Les Haylen to unexpectedly win the seat of Parkes at the 1963 election.
+He switched to the Division of Berowra at the 1969 federal election.
+He served on the Joint Standing Committee on Foreign Affairs from 1964 to 1969.

 Hughes continued to practise as a barrister during his time as a backbencher.
-In 1967 he represented Clive Evatt Jr., nephew of former ALP leader H. V. Evatt, against the New South Wales Bar Association in a professional misconduct case.
+In 1967 he represented Clive Evatt Jr., nephew of former ALP leader Herbert Evatt, against the New South Wales Bar Association in a professional misconduct case.
 In August 1969, he represented Alexander McLeod-Lindsay at a special inquiry into his conviction for attempting to murder his wife, arguing there had been a mistrial.